-Planning and design efforts are underway to improve traffic on a 12-mile stretch of I-40 – from Raleigh to the I-40/N.C.
-42 interchange in Clayton – which serves communities in Wake and Johnston counties, connects the region to I-95 and is a primary route to coastal tourism destinations.
+Construction is underway to improve traffic on 13 miles of I-40 from Raleigh to Cornwallis Road in Clayton.
+This stretch serves communities in Wake and Johnston counties, connects the region to I-95, and is a primary route to coastal tourism destinations.

 An estimated 35.6 million vehicles traveled the roadway in 2015, causing congestion and frequent delays, especially in the morning and afternoon rush hours.